mwgribben/abc-of-chairmanship/14_minutes.markdown

 ### What minutes should contain

 Minutes may vary in length.
 Some seek to record the remarks of those taking part in the proceedings, but this makes the minutes lengthy and it is not always easy to summarise complex discussions.
-In teh case of voluntary organisations where there is no full time secretary, it is best to keep the minutes as brief as possible.
+In the case of voluntary organisations where there is no full time secretary, it is best to keep the minutes as brief as possible.
 The minutes should always be numbered, item by item or paragraph by paragraph consecutively, for ease of reference and to avoid mistakes or confusion.
 The numbering may be started again for each meeting, but (particularly where the minutes are duplicated and circulated in loose-leaf form) it is helpful to number consecutively, starting at the beginning of each year (so that if the first meeting ended at item 8, the second meeting would begin at item 9).

 Although every organisation has its own style of minute-writing, there are certain features which all minutes should contain.
 They are: